hk-quantum/qday-prize/README.md

 ## What I Broke This Time

-The maximum bit size for which I was able to execute a quantum circuit on the simulator was 12 bits.
+The largest bit size for which I was able to run a quantum circuit on the simulator is 12 bits:

 ```
 --- Bit size 12 ---